Gran Sabana: Savanna Region (Venezuela)

 La Gran Sabana is a region in southeastern Venezuela that offers one of the most unusual landscapes in the world, with rivers, waterfalls and gorges, deep and vast valleys, as well as impenetrable jungles and savannas.
 The region also hosts the isolated tabletop mesas known as tepuis.

-The savanna spreads into the regions of the Guiana Highlands and southeast into Bolívar State, extending further to the borders with Brazil and Guyana.
+La Gran Sabana ("The Great Savanna") is a region in southeastern Venezuela and part of the Guianan Savanna ecoregion.
+The savanna spreads into the areas of the Guiana Highlands and southeast into Bolívar State, extending further to the borders with Brazil and Guyana.

-La Gran Sabana has an area of 10,820 sq km (4,180 sq mi) and is part of the second largest National Park in Venezuela, the Canaima National Park.
+The savanna region has an area of 10,820 sq km (4,180 sq mi) and is part of the second largest National Park in Venezuela, the Canaima National Park.

-The road of El Dorado to Santa Elena de Uairén goes from an elevation of 200 to 1,500 m (660 to 4,920 ft) in less than 30 km (19 mi), in a place called "La Escalera" (the stairs).
+The road from El Dorado to Santa Elena de Uairén goes from an elevation of 200 - 1,500 m (660 - 4,920 ft) in less than 30 km (19 mi) in a place called "La Escalera" (the stairs).

 These plateaus in the Gran Sabana reach their maximum altitude in the Tepui Roraima at nearly 2,800 m (9,200 ft) above sea level.